Apply for the Master of Clinical Pharmacy (MClinPharm) through the Dunedin campus in 2023Apply Now

 Information for new applicants

-It is important to make contact with the Associate Dean of the Postgraduate Professional Programmes to discuss research options before embarking on the programme.
+It is important to make contact with the Associate Dean Research and Postgraduate (for Pharmacy) to discuss research options before embarking on the programme.
 The first year of the programme is taught papers, and the second year is the research component.

 School of Pharmacy